minjaeingithub/Memory_Task/readme.md

 Speaking of tools I used, Brainstorm, Fieldtrip for preprocessing were used.
 For data analysis, I used ML model - Classification with Support Vector Machine(SVM).
 Subject information is confidential, thus bare codes will be shared here.
 (Specific tunings are excluded) FYI, I am especially interested in replay mechanisms in human brain.
-Further studies(including those I participate to), need to find out whether finding replay mechanisms with EEG is possible or not!
+Further studies(including those I jump into), need to find out whether finding replay mechanisms with EEG is possible or not!
 Fingers crossed🤞!

 ### 💻 CODE INTRODUCTION